Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Discussion

 \subsection{Evolutionary retrievals to supersede static-structure modelling}

-Planet- or system-specific parameters are central in connecting theoretical planetary structures and compositions with masses and radii.
-However, even with fast forward-models wrapped around large pre-computed libraries, an increasing number of parameters will inevitably add computational expense.
-Furthermore, static models are directly sensitive to hystereses arising from the physics of planetary evolution.
-For example, \ch{H2}-rich atmospheres are unlikely to survive around small interiors for billions of years due to escape processes which readily strip low-metallicity envelopes.
-A self-consistent incorporation of escape modelling into planetary retrieval frameworks would naturally disfavour a subset of parameter-space, providing tighter constraints on atmosphere mass fractions, metallicities, and the corresponding surface environments.
-Since static models cannot incorporate these physical processes, they will not universally respect the bounds on the `true' set of scenarios accessible to a planet during its lifetime.
+We have shown that planet- or system-specific parameters are central in connecting theoretical planetary structures and compositions with masses and radii.
+However, even with fast forward-models wrapped around large pre-computed libraries, an increasing number of parameters will inevitably add computational expense \citep{fisher_how_2022, madhusudhan_bayes_2009}.
+Furthermore, static models are directly sensitive to hystereses arising from the physics of planetary evolution \citep{lichtenberg_chili_2025}.
+For example, \ch{H2}-rich atmospheres are unlikely to survive around small interiors for billions of years due to escape processes which readily strip low-metallicity envelopes \citep{lopez_born_2017, ji_the_2025, zahnle_cosmic_2017, modirrousta-galian_three_2022}.
+A self-consistent incorporation of escape modelling into planetary retrieval frameworks would naturally disfavour a subset of parameter-space, providing tighter constraints on atmosphere mass fractions, metallicities, and the corresponding surface environments \citep{krissansen_erosion_2024, luger_extreme_2015}.
+The case of TOI-270\,b represents a valuable application of such models \citep{benneke_jwst_2024}.
+Since static models cannot incorporate these physical processes, they will not universally respect the bounds on the `true' set of scenarios accessible to a planet during its lifetime \citep{lichtenberg_chili_2025, aguichine_evolution_2024, nicholls_escape_2025}.

 Accurate and fast models are required for interpreting observations.
 Ultimately, the future may lie in numerical models of planetary \textit{evolution} which self-consistently represent the physics which shapes planets throughout their complete lifetimes.
 For example, our demonstrations of a retrieval on super-Earth \PiMen\,c are consistent with a wide range of present-day atmosphere mass fractions, but application of evolutionary modelling could tightly bracket the set scenarios which this planet could have reasonably attained.
 Time-resolved simulations of planetary evolution also naturally treat the `problem' of internal heat production because they calculate this quantity as a dependent output variable, rather than leaving it a free parameter requiring estimation.